cdl-saarland/CGO17_ArtifactEvaluation/README.md

 effects there.
 Details (including compiler flags) to reproduce all experiments are listed at the end of this document.

-As en example we can use Polly with assumptions enabled on a the "spectralnorm" benchmark of the [Benchmarks Game][6].
-The source code and the "make" command is given on the webpage, however we will replace `/usr/bin/gcc` with our compiler and add [options](#Run-Options) to enable Polly and report its activity.
+As en example we can use Polly with assumptions enabled on the "spectral-norm" benchmark of the [The Computer Language Benchmarks Game][6].
+The source code and the "make" command are given on the webpage, however we will replace `/usr/bin/gcc` with our compiler and add [options](#run-options) to enable Polly and report its activity.

 # Implementation notes